asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

         protocolVersion: 0-9-1
         tags:
             - name: "env:development"
-              description: "This environment is meant for developers to run their own tests."
+              description: "This environment is meant for developers to run their tests."
     production:
         host: rabbitmq.in.mycompany.com:5672
         description: RabbitMQ broker for the production environment.